Skip site navigation (1)Skip section navigation (2)

 -digest algorithm

-This specifies the digest algorithm which is used to hash the input
+the digest algorithm that is used to hash the input data before

-data before signing or verifying it with the input key.
-This option
+signing or verifying it with the input key.
+This option could be

-could be omitted if the signature algorithm does not require one
+omitted if the signature algorithm does not require preprocessing

-digest algorithm.
-For SM2, it will be SM3.
+value will be used (see -rawin for details).
 If this option is

-present, then the -rawin option must be also specified.
+present, then the -rawin option is implied since OpenSSL 3.5, and

 -out filename